zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * "Root Name Servers"
 * "Test Type" - "undelegated test" or "normal test".

-### Test procedure
+### Procedures

-1. If the *Child Zone* is the root zone (".") then output empty set and exit these test procedures.
+1. If the *Child Zone* is the root zone (".") then output empty set and exit these procedures.

-2. If the *Test Type* is "undelegated test" then output empty set and exit these test procedures.
+2. If the *Test Type* is "undelegated test" then output empty set and exit these procedures.

 3. Create a [DNS Query] with query type SOA and query name *Child Zone* ("SOA Child Query").